lyszt/ryujinni/README.md

 - Exports the vendor tool directories to `PATH`.
 - Verifies `ffmpeg`, `ffprobe`, `youtube-dl` (yt-dlp), and `streamlink` are present.
-- Updates Mix dependencies, compiles, and starts the bot via `iex -S mix`.
+- Fetches dependencies, runs `mix ecto.create`/`mix ecto.migrate`, compiles, and starts the bot via `iex -S mix`.
+- Boots the node with a short name (`ryujin_dev@127.0.0.1` by default) and cookie (`ryujin_cookie`), making it easy to attach Observer or remote IEx sessions.
+- Falls back to FileSystem's polling backend automatically if `inotifywait` is not installed, so live reload still works (albeit without inotify performance).

 While running, Ryujin registers `Ryujin.Consumer` to respond to allied greetings— extend `lib/ryujin/consumer.ex` with the guild workflows relevant to your coalition.